FoalTS/foal/docs/advanced/controller-factories.md

 # Controller factories

-Controller factories let you create a controller from service.
+Controller factories let you create a controller from a given service.
 Some already exist such as `rest` or `view` in the `@foal/common` package.
 But you can also create your own.

-First define the interface of the `Service`s that you will use.
+First define the interface of the `Service`s you will use.
 For example:

 ```typescript
 interface MyService {